aepsf/aep-ic2-templates-jetbrains-webstorm-intellij-idea/README.md

 ![Apex Setting](images/Disable-Apex-setting.png)

-#### Create 8 Apex Classes individually without using the templates
+#### Create eight Apex Classes (extends fflib) individually without using the templates

-It will take about ~~24 minutes~~ because it takes about ~~3 minutes~~ to save and deploy each Apex Class.
-It seemed that the first time to save the new Apex Classes will have to use Metadata API instead of the Tooling API.
+It will take quite some minutes to manually prepare eight new Apex Class extending any of the fflib Clases before we can start to write a first functioning method in it.

 #### Use the "Option 1 (DSH)" template set to create 8 Apex Classes together

-It will take about ~~3 minutes~~ to "Ctrl + S" or "Cmd + S for macOS" (save and deploy) all 8 Apex Classes together by using the templates.
+It will take about less than one minutes to "Ctrl + S" or "Cmd + S for macOS" (save and deploy) all 8 Apex Classes together by using the templates and all 8 Apex Classes have everything prepared for writing any new fflib pattern functioning method.

 ## Who may want to consider using this set of templates?